-The purpose of this document is to illustrate through examples an outline structure for a safety case that can be used by ANSPs in documenting safety assurance for MSAW applications.
+The purpose of this document is to illustrate through examples an outline structure for a safety case that can be used by ANSPs in documenting safety assurance for STCA applications.
 The necessary safety assurance is obtained by following a planned safety assessment process appropriate to each stage of the system development lifecycle.
 This document follows the process described in EUROCONTROL Safety Assessment Methodology (SAM) and complies with the essential requirements of the EUROCONTROL Safety Case Development Manual (SCDM) [Ref 7].

-The overall approach for developing the safety case is shown in Figure 2-1 below.
+The overall approach for developing the safety case is shown in Figure 2-11 below.
 The safety assurance objectives (what has to be done) and activities (how the objectives are achieved) to be accomplished in the subsequent phases of the lifecycle are determined from the safety argument and the safety plan.
 The evidence that the assurance objectives have been achieved is obtained from the SAM Functional Hazard Assessment (FHA), Preliminary Safety Assessment (PSSA), and the System Safety Assessment (SSA) and presented in the Safety Case.

-Figure 2-1 and associated text adapted from Safety Assessment Made Easy [Ref 4]
+1 Figure 2-1 and the associated text is adapted from the document: Safety Assessment Made Easier [Ref 4]